§ 7401 Declaration of purpose.

 (b) In submitting data under this chapter, a person required to provide such data may:

-(1) Designate the data which such owner or operator believes is entitled to protection under this section; and
+(1) Designate the data which such owner or operator believes is entitled to protection under Delaware's Freedom of Information Act [Chapter 100 of Title 29]; and

 (2) Submit such designated data separately from other data submitted under this chapter.